Aprilia RS125: RS125 Extrema/Replica 1992 to 1995

-RS125 1996 to 1998
+RS125 1995 to 1998

 The RS125 is revised and the Extrema wording is dropped.
 The RS retains a lot of the appearances of the previous RS but there are some notable differences.
-The first one is a new engine, the Rotax 122, a new improved version to the previous one.
 The front air intakes are integrated into the front upper portion of the middle fairing.
 The headlight unit is rounded and the lip is introduced to the top centre.
 A digital gauge is added in place of the temperature gauge.
+For the Italian market the biggest change is a new engine, the Rotax 122, a new improved version to the previous Rotax 123.
+In most of Europe the Rotax 123 is still used up to 1997/1998 (Spain).

 RS125 1999 to 2005

 The RS125 was revised again in 1999 with more rounded and bulbous fairings, five spoke rims and a single air duct on the driver's right hand side.
 The lip on the headlight unit is increased in size.

 RS125 2006 to 2012

 The RS125 was given completely new fairing styling similar to the RSV 1000R.
 It has angular fairings, two headlight bulbs, a digital gauge, and multispoke Marchesini-styled rims.
+The bike also has a vacuum fuel tap on the tank.

 Aprilia changed to radial four-piston brake calipers and added braided brake lines.

-In 2008, Aprilia changed the electronics from Nippon-Denso to Piaggio/EFI Technolog electronics, and changed to a new ECU to meet the more stringent EURO3 emissions standards.
+In 2008, Aprilia changed the electronics from Nippon-Denso to a EFI Technology ECU and introduced the new Dell'Orto 28 mm VHST CD carburetor to meet the more stringent EURO3 emissions standards.

-The bike also has a vacuum fuel tap on the tank and a new Dell'orto 28 mm VHST carburetor that has the vacuum pipe extension.

 The line was dropped in 2012 to make way for the new RS4 125, going from a two-stroke to a single-cylinder four-stroke fuel injected system.